kseth-official/roguelikedungeoncrawler/README.md

 GUI Implemetation:
 - As a user, I want to be able to see a panel where all the Coins that have been added to the Player's Wallet are displayed. (check)
+- As a user, I want to be able to click a button to reduce 10 coins (Xs) in my wallet (Y) and buy a Small Health Potion.
+- As a user, I want to be able to clikc a button to dispose a coin, i.e., drop one coin (X) from my wallet (Y).
 - As a user, I want to be able to click a button  to use a SmallHealthPotion and add health to my HealthBar. (check)
-- As a user, I want to be able to click on a button to make the Player interact with the ExitPoint to complete a level.
+- As a user, I want to be able to click on a button to make the Player interact with the ExitPoint to complete a level. (check)
-- As a user, I want to be able to access menus with menu items that allow me to load and save the game.
+- As a user, I want to be able to access menus with menu items that allow me to load and save the game. (check)
-- As a user, I want to be able to be able to hear a sound when I die.
+- As a user, I want to be able to be able to hear a sound when I die or complete the level. (check)